Do You Know How to Manage Your Stress Levels?

 When you find yourself dealing with a stressful situation, you should take a break from it and take the time to breathe.
 Taking deep breaths will instantly lower your stress.
 It will also reduce your heart rate and blood pressure.

 Furthermore, taking deep breaths can lower your cortisol levels.
-Higher cortisol levels not only raise stress levels, but they can also trigger inflammation.
+Higher cortisol levels not only raise stress levels but can also trigger inflammation.
 Practicing meditation or relaxation techniques can help you learn to breathe deeply and properly in a way that will allow you to relax.
 Meditation and relaxation exercises also allow you to focus on something other than the things that are causing stress in your life.

 Get Social Support